HongfeiUconn/academic-kickstart/content/en/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
 bio: Hongfei Li is a fifth-year Ph.D. student from Department of Operations and Information Management of School of Business, at the University of Connecticut.
 He expects to graduate by May 2020.
-His current research focuses on three main streams.

-interests:
-- Business analytics in emerging online platforms
-- Applications of artificial intelligence and machine Learning
+His current research focuses on business analytics in emerging online platforms, applications of artificial intelligence and machine Learning, and statistical methodology.
-- Statistical methodology

 education: